Camera Magazine - In This Issue of Camera MagazineBy Administrator | Friday, 14 March 2014 00:00

 These articles are designed to help you understand how the professionals tackle assignments and the techniques they use, including a few tricks of the trade.
-In this issue Bruce Usher explains how he tackled a commission to shoot a home interior.
+In this issue Trevern Dawes provides some tips for working in remote landscapes.

 Fujifilm Showcase 2013

 In every issue there’s a chance to see one of your favourite photographs in print.
 Entering is easy and you can do it online by submitting your images to

 email@example.com or send us digital files on a CD or DVD.